-D (i) Therefore, we will undertake the following activities: D(ii) Actual Development and publication of Promotion to Woodlot Licencees 4/Quarterly/ 38T awareness articles relating to the and Community Forest 2017 Agreement Holders via print and Woodlot Licencees and Community Forests Agreement Holder safety electronic media. management responsibilities, processes, resources and tools available to improve safety performance.
-Develop and distribute survey for Survey will target both woodlot both WL and CFA members.
-Collate Licencees and CFA holders with 1/annually/2017 and analyze resulting data. the intent of gathering safety related information specific to their operations and solicit feedback regarding key focus areas for improving safety performance.
+D (i) Therefore, we will undertake the following activities: Activity Description Number / frequency / timeline Planned D(ii) Actual Development and publication of awareness articles relating to the Woodlot Licencees and Community Forests Agreement Holder safety management responsibilities, processes, resources and tools available to improve safety performance.
+Promotion to Woodlot Licencees and Community Forest Agreement Holders via print and electronic media.
+4/Quarterly/ 2017 2 Develop and distribute survey for both WL and CFA members.
+Collate and analyze resulting data.
+Survey will target both woodlot Licencees and CFA holders with the intent of gathering safety related information specific to their operations and solicit feedback regarding key focus areas for improving safety performance.
 Information will be used to aid the WL-CFA SC in determining and prioritizing activities and initiatives.
+1/annually/2017 2